Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 Did You Know?

-• Some children with disabilities, such as those with autism, might respond better to simple illustrations (e.g., line drawings), which contain fewer visual distractions than do photographs or complex illustrations.
+• Some children with disabilities, such as those with autism, might respond better to simple illustrations (e.g., line drawings), which contain fewer visual distractions than photographs or complex illustrations.

 • Children with low vision often benefit from the use of larger visuals or concrete objects that they can touch.

-Amanda Peirick, MEd
+Amanda Higgins, MEd

-Lead Teacher, Susan Gray School
+Former Lead Teacher, Susan Gray School

 Nashville, TN